Peter Ball (bishop): Trial and conviction for sexual abuse

 On 8 September 2015, Ball pleaded guilty to two counts of indecent assault and one of misconduct in a public office.
 His trial began on 5 October 2015.
 Two charges of indecently assaulting two boys in their early teens, perhaps the most serious alleged offences, were allowed to lie on file in a deal with CPS lawyers.
 Keith Porteous Wood sees this as yet another example of the law enforcement system repeatedly treating Ball leniently.

 Bobbie Cheema, QC, said for the prosecution:

 At the Old Bailey on 7 October, Mr Justice Wilkie sentenced Ball to 32 months in prison.
 He was eligible for parole after 18 months, and served under a month for each victim.
 The late Neil Todd's partner, Marc Hawley, said:

 Many victims have claimed severe lasting harm and Civil Court action against the Diocese of Chichester was lodged in October 2015.
 A Church of England priest said that when he was a teenager Ball had tried to make him have sex considered an "act of commitment" as a condition of being ordained.
 There are allegations of serious corruption and cover-ups within the Church of England regarding Ball's abuse.

 The Archbishop of Canterbury, Justin Welby, ordered an independent review of the way the Church of England dealt with Ball's case, but the Minister and Clergy Sexual Abuse Survivors group and Keith Porteous Wood were unsure if the investigation would be sufficiently far-reaching.
 Wood accused a former Archbishop of Canterbury, George Carey, of encouraging the cover-up and Carey has been quoted stating:

 Wood commended Justin Welby, Archbishop of Canterbury, for initiating the inquiry.
 The Guardian's crime correspondent, Sandra Laville, also wrote that Carey knew of the cover-up.
 Ruth Gledhill, writing in Christian Today, said that Carey intervened personally over the matter.
 Carey insists he only contacted the CPS after Ball had been cautioned.
 Abuse survivor Graham Sawyer, who alleges decades of pressure from the Church of England to silence him, believes that the church should no longer police itself.
-The Church of England said in 2015 that the operation leading to Ball's arrest was a direct result of concerns raised by the Church to the police in 2012:
+The Church of England reported in 2015 that the operation leading to Ball's arrest was a direct result of concerns raised by the church to the police in 2012: